Why, How, & Who

 We believe that we must begin by asking, What does it mean to follow Jesus in each of our differing contexts?
 How do we embody the radical ways of Jesus in the church and in culture in order to begin the process of reframing, relearning, and releasing?

-In order to help churches make those paradigmatic shifts, TRC will establish learning communities with the ultimate goal not being programmatic shifts, but cultural shifts.
+In order to help churches make those paradigmatic shifts, Three Rivers will establish learning communities with the ultimate goal not being programmatic shifts, but cultural shifts.

 A SHIFT FROM: